Leading Global Programs

 Interested in leading a global program?

-- Read pages 1-10 in our Faculty-Led Program Handbook to learn about GEO’s Proposal process.
+- Read our Faculty-Led Program Handbook to learn about GEO’s Proposal process.

 - Consult with your Department Chair, College Dean, and other faculty about your program idea.